-The Civic Federation recommends that no state or local government be permitted to issue pension obligation bonds without first enacting substantial pension benefit reforms.
-We supported the issuance of \$1.1 billion in pension obligation bonds for the Chicago Transit Authority because Public Act 95-0708 also required major benefit and contribution reforms.
-The Civic Federation does not support putting more money into pension funds without fixing some of the underlying problems causing chronic underfunding.
+The Civic Federation recommends that no state or local government be permitted to issue pension obligation bonds unless comprehensive pension benefit reforms have first been enacted.
+Furthermore, all proceeds must be used to reduce unfunded liabilities, never to pay current employer contributions.4 We supported the issuance of \$1.1 billion in pension obligation bonds for the Chicago Transit Authority because Public Act 95-0708 also required major benefit and contribution reforms.
+The Civic Federation does not support putting more